CryptoGift-Wallets-DAO/CryptoGift-Wallets-DAO/public/CRYPTOGIFT_WHITEPAPER_v1.2.md

 2. **Specification**: The proposal must include specific, measurable criteria for the milestone
 3. **Voting**: The DAO votes on whether the milestone has been achieved
 4. **Verification**: Achievement is verified through on-chain attestations (EAS) or other verifiable evidence
-5. **Execution**: Upon approval, the MilestoneEscrow contract releases the specified tokens
+5. **Execution**: Upon approval, new tokens are minted via MinterGateway (requires authorized caller)

 This governance-driven approach ensures that milestone definitions evolve with community consensus rather than being fixed at launch.
 Metrics like "Active Users" or "ARR" will be defined by the DAO through specific proposals that include measurement methodology and verification sources.